Chamepp/Chamepp/README.md

 - [Swift Argument Parser](https://github.com/apple/swift-argument-parser)
 - [DocC](https://github.com/apple/swift-docc)

-My current focus:
-Integrating AI into Swift’s documentation tooling — using embeddings and large language models to **make docs smarter, searchable, and self-generating**.
+My current focus: Integrating AI into Swift’s documentation tooling, using embeddings and large language models to **make docs smarter, searchable, and self-generating**.

-Most developers avoid docs.
-I see them as a leverage point — a way to remove friction for thousands.

 > “The best software engineers are not those who build the most, but those who remove the most friction.” – Unknown

 But my true focus goes beyond tools and code.

 The software development life cycle is changing forever.
 AI is reshaping how we build, ship, and maintain software.

 To be part of this movement, I’m building AI-powered solutions that push the boundaries of development: